LGBTQI in film

-This toolkit includes recent films with a LGBTQ theme that can be borrowed from SI and shown at film festivals or other occasions.
+This toolkit includes recent films with an LGBTQI theme that can be borrowed from SI and shown at film festivals or other occasions.

-Sweden has a long history of voicing LGBTQ personalities in film.
-Already in 1917 the first film with queer content was released – Mauritz Stiller’s The Wings (Vingarne).
-The film industry has become more and more progressive over time.
-During the past decades the representation of LGBTQ people in Swedish film has increased.
-Swedish directors have delivered groundbreaking films such as Fucking Queers (Bögjävlar) from 1977, and more recent international successes like Something Must Break (Nånting måste gå sönder) and With Every Heartbeat (Kyss mig), films that have won awards for their cinematic value, innovation and bravery.
+Sweden has a long history of voicing queer people in film, already in 1917 the first film with queer content was released – Mauritz Stiller’s Vingerne.
+Along with the passage of time and changes in society, the film industry has become more and more progressive.
+During the past decades the representation of LGBTQI people in Swedish film has increased.
+We have seen such groundbreaking films such as Fucking Queers and Show me Love and more recently, international successes like Something Must Break and With Every Heartbeat have been touring the world and winning awards for their cinematic value, innovation and bravery.

 The Swedish Institute and Cinema Queer International Film Festival present a film programme offering a wide range of perspectives, from shorts and documentaries to feature films.
 It covers everything from an important time document of the HIV epidemic in Don’t Ever Wipe Tears Without Gloves via the struggle for trans rights in Just a Normal Person to Aniara – a queer space odyssey.

 Feature rainbow film “My Father Marianne” from the Film Selection 2021

 When Hanna’s beloved father, the priest with the big beard, tells her that he’s really called Marianne, Hanna’s world falls apart.
 None of her courses in norm creativity can help; she hates Marianne who has stolen her dad away.
 But for Marianne there’s no turning back; she has to be who she really is – finally.

 Duration: 110 minutes

 Subtitles: English, German, Spanish, Chinese, French, Portuguese, Russian and Turkish

 See more information at the database for Swedish Film Selecion.